zsparal/api-documentation/source/payments/refunds.rst

 *failed*
   The refund has failed after processing.
 For example, the customer has closed his / her bank account.
 The funds will be returned to your account.

+*canceled*
+  The refund was canceled and will no longer be processed.

 Insufficient balance
 --------------------